7th-from = marriage patterns

 |Additional spousal characteristics derived from the rashi of bhava-7||

-In addition to the contractual orientation and balance-seeking behaviors of bhava-7, include Thula emotional traits such as negotiating, bargaining, and a preference for equanimity in relationships.
+In addition to the contractual orientation and balance-seeking behaviors of bhava-7, include Thula emotional traits such as a need to establish contractual agreement, peer-advising, match-making, balancing, diplomacy, negotiating, bargaining, trading, and a preference for harmonious equanimity in relationships.
 Double-7 = life-partner-1 = an agent of social justice, a dynamic advocate for equity and fair deals.
 Naturally, graha residing in bhava-1 and in bhava-7 can significantly influence the outcome.

 In addition to the contractual orientation and balance-seeking behaviors of bhava-7, include Vrizchika emotional traits such as penetrating insight, secrecy, and a preference for ongoing transformation in relationships.
 Naturally, graha residing in bhava-1 and in bhava-7 can significantly influence the outcome.

-Life-partner-1 for the nativity = Chandra-1 + Chandra-Mithunaya * comforted by rhythmic signal messaging
+Life-partner-1 for Chandra-1 + Chandra-Mithunaya * comforted by rhythmic signal messaging

-Life-partner-1 for the nativity = Chandra-1 + Chandra-Karkata * comforted by rhythmic tidal maternal soothing
+Life-partner-1 for Chandra-1 + Chandra-Karkata * comforted by rhythmic tidal maternal soothing

-Life-partner-1 for the nativity = Chandra-1 + Chandra-Simha * comforted by rhythmic creative display
+Life-partner-1 for Chandra-1 + Chandra-Simha * comforted by rhythmic creative display

 In addition to the contractual orientation and balance-seeking behaviors of bhava-7, include Kumbha emotional traits such as friendliness, orientation to large social assemblies (such as rallies and parties) preference for economic gainfulness in relationships.
 Naturally, graha residing in bhava-1 and in bhava-7 can significantly influence the outcome.

-Life-partner-1 for the nativity = Chandra-1 + Chandra-Kanya * comforted by rhythmic remedial service
+Life-partner-1 for Chandra-1 + Chandra-Kanya * comforted by rhythmic remedial service

-Life-partner-1 for the nativity = Chandra-1 + Chandra-Thula * comforted by rhythmic negotiation of agreements
+Life-partner-1 for Chandra-1 + Chandra-Thula * comforted by rhythmic negotiation of agreements

 In addition to the contractual orientation and balance-seeking behaviors of bhava-7, include Mesha emotional traits such as inventiveness, impatience, and a preference for action rather than words in relationships.
 Naturally, graha residing in bhava-1 and in bhava-7 can significantly influence the outcome.